The Reed Procedure ® : A Permanent Surgical Migraine Treatment

 The Reed Procedure ® peripheral nerve stimulation migraine treatment was developed by Kenneth Reed, M.D. specifically for the treatment of chronic, severe headaches.
 His technique, involving both occipital and supraorbital nerve stimulation, is documented successful in more than 80 percent of patients suffering from severe migraine headaches.

 The Reed Procedure ® Trial Stimulator

-We have a short, three to seven day, non-invasive test available to determine if The Reed Procedure ® will work prior to having the permanent stimulator implanted.
-We believe this option is unique to our migraine treatment and sets the occipital nerve stimulation and peripheral nerve stimulation, including The Reed Procedure®, apart from other migraine relief options.
+The Trial Stimulator involves a short, three to seven day, non-invasive test, the purpose of which is to determine if the Reed Procedure ® will work, prior to having the permanent stimulator implanted.
+We believe this option is unique to our migraine treatment and sets the occipital nerve stimulation and peripheral nerve stimulation–including The Reed Procedure ®–apart from other migraine relief options.

 Pioneer in the Field

 Dr. Reed first began using peripheral neurostimulation for intractable migraines in 1992, and in 1999 he and Weiner published the original paper on occipital nerve stimulation.
 In 2009 his publication on Combined Peripheral Neurostimulation received the “Cephalalgia Award” of the International Headache Society as the best original contribution of the year to the field.
 Dr. Reed and his partner physicians have performed more than 1000 neurostimulation implants for headaches.
 We know of no physician or institution that has performed more.

 What is Occipital Nerve Stimulation and Peripheral Nerve Stimulation?